RichardKnop/go-oauth2-server/README.md

 ## Test Data

-You might want to insert some test data if you are testing locally using curl:
+You might want to insert some test data if you are testing locally using `curl` from this README:

 ```sql
 insert into scopes(scope, is_default) values('read', true);